zhangzheheng12345/Lightest/README.md

 ![build_pass](https://img.shields.io/badge/build-passing-green.svg)
 ![MIT_licensed](https://img.shields.io/badge/license-MIT-blue.svg)

 **Lightest**, the name of the project, means it provides a lightest C++ unit test framework.
+It's also quite flexible and customizable.

 The core library file is `/src/lightest.h`.
+Extensions will be provided in the future.

 It's header only.
 If you suddenly want to do some small experiments, or decide to write a very light project ( probably like this one ), **Lightest** will be a excellent choice.